FedUni online and domestic partner students

 Students can borrow items from any FedUni campus library using their current FedUni student ID card.
 Arrange your student ID card today.

-Journal articles and book chapters held in print at any campus library can be copied and sent to you electronically.
+Journal articles held in print at any campus library can be copied and sent to you electronically, within Copyright limits.

 FedUni uses the American Psychological Association (APA), Modern Language Association (MLA), Chicago/Turabian, and Australian Harvard styles of referencing.
 Download the General Guide to Referencing (pdf, 3.06mb) to learn more.
 Refer to your unit descriptions, or contact your lecturers and tutors for the preferred citation style for each subject you undertake.